devtut/generate/docs/python/property-objects.md

 ---
-metaTitle: Property Objects
+metaTitle Property Objects
-description: Using the @property decorator for read-write properties, Using the @property decorator, Overriding just a getter, setter or a deleter of a property object, Using properties without decorators
+description Using the @property decorator for read-write properties, Using the @property decorator, Overriding just a getter, setter or a deleter of a property object, Using properties without decorators
 ---

 # Property Objects